freeCodeCamp/chinese/chinese/articles/from-lawyer-to-google-engineer.md

 In fact I found a rule from an olympic gymnast that I adopted for myself.
 I even [wrote about it when I found it](https://www.linkedin.com/pulse/you-can-give-upif-follow-one-rule-zubin-pratap/), as a way to ensure I followed her advice.

-> _You can give up any time you like….as long as you’re having a good day.
+> _You can give up any time you like…….as long as you’re having a good day.
 But you cannot give up when you’re having a bad day._

 ### DON’T Assume Your Results Reflect Your Ability